sxxxhjjj/666/README.md

     if reviveTimer == 5 and FarmAstroReviveTimerArmed == true then
         if not FarmAstroReviveGodTriggered then
-            if ForceGodModeOnce("Farm Astro Revive Timer") then
+            if ForceGodModeOnce("Farm Astro 复活计时器") then
                 FarmAstroReviveGodTriggered = true
                 FarmAstroReviveTimerArmed = false
             end